Machendra-org/Documentation/README.md

 To send alert to slack from alertmanager edit alertmanager.yml in `sudo vi /etc/alertmanager/alertmanager.yml`
 ### _Node-Exporter_
 Node Exporter is a Prometheus exporter for server level and OS level metrics with configurable metric collectors.
-It helps us in measuring various server resources such as RAM, disk space, and CPU utilization.
+It helps us in measuring various server resources such as RAM, disk space, and CPU utilization and the Node-exporter listening Port is `9100`.

 Installation of `Node-Exporter` using below Link
 ```sh